Skip to content

 Take Control and Break the Cycle

-The relationship between your mental health and your money may be difficult right now, but good news - you can improve it by paying off high-interest debt, setting a budget, and practicing gratitude.
+The relationship between your mental health and your money may be difficult right now, but the good news is you can improve it by paying off high-interest debt, setting a budget, and building an emergency fund.

 Pay Off High-Interest Debt

-As of 2020, the average credit card interest rate in the U.S. is about 16%.20 And in an economic landscape where many of those cards have variable interest rates and federal interest rates are rising, it’s important to reduce interest charges by paying down your credit card debt!
+In an economic landscape where many credit cards have variable interest rates and federal interest rates are rising, it’s important to reduce interest charges by paying down your credit card debt.
 You can accomplish this in a few ways:

-● Combine multiple credit card bills into a single payment with a debt consolidation loan.
-Get a loan quickly and easily with Upgrade!
+• Combine multiple credit card bills into a single payment with a debt consolidation loan.
+You can even check your rate now with no impact to your credit score.

-● Transfer variable-rate credit card balances to a fixed-rate credit line like Upgrade Card.
+• Transfer variable-rate credit card balances to a fixed-rate credit line.

 Paying off a credit card doesn’t just help you save on interest; it can also boost your credit score over time.
 For round-the-clock access to your credit score, credit-boosting tips, and more, download Upgrade’s free Credit Health monitoring tool.